mirsaeedi/software-tips/unit-test.md

 * The goal of unit-testing is not 100% coverage.
 The goal is to ensure future refactoring and code changes do not introduce unexpected bugs.

+* Writing unit tests does not necessarily lead to a better design of production code.
+You can acheive high code coverage and still have a mess.
+On the other hand, if the code is hard to unit test, then it probably requires improvement.
+The sole existence of a unit test suite doesn’t provide any guarantees.

+* Writing unit tests does not necessarily lead to confidence.
+You can acheive high code coverage without having meaningful tests or getting egde cases covered.
+The sole existence of a unit test suite doesn’t provide any guarantees.

+* the single most important benefit of unit testing is having confidence in refactoring and modifying the code.
+Hopefully, well-written tests catch bugs introduced by code modification.

 * Unit-tests are here to give us confidence in refactoring and modifying code.
 But not well-designed tests do quite the opposite, because each change to the code breaks lots of tests, and it makes developers to not be interested in improving the code.
 To reduce the coupling between tests and code, we need to make sure tests are not depenendent on implementation details of the code. **Excess use of mocks** and **`mock.Verify`** [couples](https://enterprisecraftsmanship.com/posts/most-important-tdd-rule/) tests to implementation details and impedes us from refactoring the code with confidence.

 * Maintainable tests do not care how the method under test is implemented.
 They just validate the output for a given input.
 Hence, using mocks should be avoided as much as possible, as excess use of mocks indicates tests are coupled to the implementation details of the method under test.